 If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
 The Level 2 Appeal is conducted by an independent organization that is not connected to us.
 (In some situations, your case will be automatically sent to the independent organization for a Level 2 Appeal.
-If this happens, we will let you know.
 In other situations, you will need to ask for a Level 2 Appeal.)
 If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through additional levels of appeal.